Tech Salaries in India 2026: Real Numbers by Role

 Why Salary Data in India Is Almost Always Wrong

-Open LinkedIn on any given day and you will find someone posting about how their friend's cousin's roommate got a Rs 45 LPA package as a fresher at a startup nobody has heard of.
+Open LinkedIn on any given day and you'll find someone posting about how their friend's cousin's roommate got a Rs 45 LPA package as a fresher at a startup nobody's heard of.
 Comments pile up with congratulations.
 Other freshers panic, wondering if their Rs 6 LPA offer is embarrassingly low.
 Recruiters add fuel by posting "market rate" numbers that represent the 95th percentile as if they were average.

-Here is the reality: Indian tech salary data is polluted by survivorship bias, inflated total compensation numbers that include hypothetical stock appreciation, and a culture that conflates total CTC (Cost to Company) with in-hand salary.
-When someone says they earn "40 LPA," they might mean Rs 24 lakh in-hand salary, Rs 8 lakh in RSUs that vest over 4 years, Rs 4 lakh in employer PF contribution, Rs 2 lakh in insurance and perks, and Rs 2 lakh in performance bonuses that are not guaranteed.
+Here's the reality: Indian tech salary data is polluted by survivorship bias, inflated total compensation numbers that include hypothetical stock appreciation, and a culture that conflates total CTC (Cost to Company) with in-hand salary.
+When someone says they earn "40 LPA," they might mean Rs 24 lakh in-hand salary, Rs 8 lakh in RSUs that vest over 4 years, Rs 4 lakh in employer PF contribution, Rs 2 lakh in insurance and perks, and Rs 2 lakh in performance bonuses that aren't guaranteed.

-I have collected salary data from three sources for this guide: anonymized compensation data from over 500 professionals in my network, publicly available data from Glassdoor and levels.fyi (filtered to India), and direct conversations with HR leaders at companies across all three tiers.
-The numbers I am sharing are realistic medians — not the top 5% outliers that dominate social media, and not the lowball figures from service companies trying to justify underpaying engineers.
+I've collected salary data from three sources for this guide: anonymized compensation data from over 500 professionals in my network, publicly available data from Glassdoor and levels.fyi (filtered to India), and direct conversations with HR leaders at companies across all three tiers.
+What I'm sharing are realistic medians — not the top 5% outliers that dominate social media, and not the lowball figures from service companies trying to justify underpaying engineers.

 Every number in this article is the fixed annual CTC unless specifically noted otherwise.
 Variable pay, RSUs, and other components are called out separately.